BlurryMelleFace/BlurryMelleFace/README.md

 - 👀 I’m interested in Everything related to Sports and Creative Activites
 - 🌱 I’m currently learning Computer Science and it is pretty dammn hard not gonna lie but i got this!
 - 📫 How to reach me ... moritz.f.staudacher@gmail.com
+- 🔗 See More of what I do on my Website ... https://moritzstaudacher.com/